Izmir Travel Guide

 There are bustling markets in Konak Square and Kemeralty.
 There is a larger mall called the Forum in nearby Bornova.
 Shopping here is a fascinating experience, and you can buy anything from antiques and dried figs (for which Izmir is famous), to fine jewellery, hand-made shoes, and a variety of clothing.

-The holiday destination of Izmir is renowned for its many seafood restaurants, but whatever your taste it is catered for in this city, which is well supplied with extremely affordable good eateries, particularly along the Kordon Boyu Promenade.
-The local speciality is the delectable fish, Cipura, so popular that it is farmed and served up in dozens of city restaurants.
-It is best enjoyed grilled, with a salad of fresh greens and herbs sprinkled with olive oil.
+The holiday destination of Izmir is renowned for its many seafood restaurants, but whatever all tastes are catered for in this city, which is well supplied with extremely affordable, good eateries, particularly along the Kordon Boyu Promenade.
+The local speciality, the delectable fish, Cipura, is so popular that it is farmed and served up in dozens of city restaurants.
+It is best enjoyed grilled, with a salad of fresh greens and herbs and sprinkled with olive oil.
 Reputedly Izmir's top seafood restaurant is the Deniz, while for traditional Turkish, spiced up with belly dancing, head to the Sini Sofrasi restaurant, or Topçu'nun Yeri, a down-to-earth sidewalk cafe.